aldabraFinance/aldabra-docs/docs/tokens/stal-stablecoin.md

 Opportunities to arbitrage STAL from markets to make a profit from the price differences.

-Provide liquidity with your STAL in major decentralized exchanges such as Pancakeswap.
+Provide liquidity with your STAL in major decentralized exchanges such as PancakeSwap.

 `More use cases will be added soon.` [(Roadmap)](getting-started/roadmap.md)
 ***